 Pulmonary function testing labs across Alberta agree that results from lung tests (i.e. pulmonary function tests) need to be accessible on Netcare, as an important step towards informing clinical decision making and collaborative care management.

-Connectivity solutions are available through AHS for labs using Vyaire (Vmax or Sentry Suite) and MGC (Ascent) software; a solution is also partially built for those using Morgan Scientific (ComPAS) software.
+A connectivity solution is available through AHS for independent labs using Vyaire (Vmax or Sentry Suite); solutions for MGC (Ascent) and Morgan Scientific (ComPAS) software are in development.
 These solutions make use of the most currently available privacy enhancements, and cost-efficiencies negotiated on behalf of all labs.
 For labs using an eligible EMR, connectivity solutions are becoming more available through AMA .

 We are harmonizing all reports across all labs and the various software platforms so the reports will consistently contain and display the same values.
 This will make it easier for clinicians to readily find the information they seek.
 These standardized aspects are based on recent American Thoracic Society (ATS) recommendations and have been validated by the College of Physicians & Surgeons of Alberta (CPSA) - meeting their vision for the future of quality standards.

-Explore development of recommendations supporting the right lung test for the right reason
+Development of provincial recommendations supporting the right lung test for the right reason

 Progress to Date